Jason Schwartzman • September 29, 2025

 2. Site Preparation and Utility Marking

 Excavating near water lines and sewer drains requires precision.
-Crews call for utility locates to mark gas, electrical, and communication lines before any excavation begins.
+Crews call info-excavation to mark gas, electrical, and communication lines before any excavation begins.
 Proper planning prevents damage to other buried infrastructure and keeps the job site safe.

 3. Excavation and Exposure of the Pipe